 In addition to its role as a harvest festival, this is traditionally seen as a time when the veil between the worlds of form and spirit is exceptionally thin, as the wheel of the year transitions into its coldest and darkest half.
-As such, we have the opportunity to bravely gaze beyond this veil: into our shadows, our fears, and our darkest depths.
+As such, it is a Samhain tradition to bravely gaze beyond this veil: into our shadows, our fears, and our darkest depths.
 It’s also a time when we’re especially empowered to make contact with our ancestors and beloved dead.

-If you’d like to nourish your spirit by celebrating the more profound aspects of this ancient holiday, here are some places to start.
+If you’d like to nourish your spirit by exploring the more profound aspects of this ancient holiday, here are some spells, rituals, and celebration ideas for Samhain.

 Create an Altar to Your Ancestors and/or Beloved Dead

-In cultures around the world, this time of year is often seen as a time to honor our family members who have come before as well as our beloved dead.
+In cultures around the world, Samhain is often seen as a time to honor our family members who have come before as well as our beloved dead.
 Place a candle near a small framed picture of anyone in the spirit realm whom you’d like to honor, as well as one or more offerings of something they enjoyed during life (a favorite flower, food, or drink for example).

 It’s quite an inspiring and mind-expanding thing to take a night off from electric lighting and to light your home with nothing but candles (and possibly firelight).
 And there couldn’t be a better night than Samhain, as we honor and embrace all things darkness-related.
 You might also consider playing some music that fits the mood, such as Dead Can Dance or Dead Man’s Bones (although listening to the sound of the wind and a crackling fire would be similarly appropriate).